camerongreen/alq/UPDATE.md

 <p>We rely on your generous donations to fund our vital work.
 Please <a href="/content/donate">donate now</a>.</p>
 <p><a href="/content/donate" class="btn btn-lg btn-warning">Donate Now</a></p>
 ```

+8. Remove P tags from copyright block and change to straight html.